 Sit in a chair and keep your neck, shoulders and trunk straight.

-First, turn your head slowly to the right.
+Turn your head slowly to the right.
 Move it gently to the point of pain.
+Hold for 1 second.

 Need some extra motivation?